D. C. Drake: Tri-State Wrestling Alliance/Eastern Championship Wrestling (1990–1992)

 In 1990, Drake was contacted by Joel Goodhart to wrestle for his newly formed promotion, the Philadelphia, Pennsylvania-based Tri-State Wrestling Alliance (TWA).
 The feud between Drake and Larry Winters was reignited in TWA, with the two facing one another in a series of stipulation matches including dog collar matches and stretcher matches.
 In one bout in the McGonigle Hall, Drake was thrown from the second floor balcony to the floor below.

 On September 15, 1990, Drake won the vacant TWA Heavyweight Championship in a bout with Rockin' Rebel at the "Autumn Armageddon" supercard, breaking his ankle during the match.
 He lost the title to J.T.
 Smith on August 3, 1991.

 In 1992, Goodhart sold his stake in TWA to Tod Gordon, who renamed the promotion Eastern Championship Wrestling (ECW).
 Drake wrestled on the first two ECW cards before retiring due to injuries.

 Extreme Championship Wrestling (1995)

-Drake made a one-off return to Eastern Championship Wrestling - since renamed Extreme Championship Wrestling - on February 25, 1995 at the Return of the Funker supercard.
+Drake made a one-off return to Eastern Championship Wrestling, later renamed Extreme Championship Wrestling, on February 25, 1995 at the Return of the Funker supercard.
 Drake was introduced as a mystery opponent for Cactus Jack by Woman as a continuation of Cactus Jack's feud with Woman and The Sandman.
 After Cactus Jack defeated Drake, The Sandman, Drake and Terry Funk attacked Cactus Jack until being driven off by Tommy Dreamer and Shane Douglas.
 After the match, ECW promoter Paul Heyman invited Drake to return for a series of matches with Dreamer but he declined and returned to retirement.